 Compared to other areas of sustainable development, ocean sustainability faces many challenges and struggles when attracting business investment.
 This is reflected by the fact that the largest investments toward keeping the oceans healthy come from philanthropy and development aid.
 Unfortunately, businesses still don’t comprehend the risks of damaging such a valuable resource and the reward of shifting towards sustainable business.

 “For investors in established sectors such as fisheries and shipping, the challenge is to redirect capital away from socially and environmentally harmful activities towards sustainable activities.
 For emerging sectors in the blue economy, such as marine conservation, the challenge is to attract private finance.
 This is not easy because nature-based activities are often seen as too small, too risky, and not offering an attractive return.”

-– concludes the Economist in its last report.
+– concludes the Economist.

 IT, big data technologies, and a sustainable seafood fish population

 The pragmatic use of the scientific method and the advancement of technology made it possible for us to gather more knowledge about the external world than ever.
 This phenomenon that revolutionized our worldview is best represented by the large databases we have at our disposal.
 Over the next decade, big data technologies are expected to generate even more precise information about the ocean – which is anticipated to be the key to the perseverance and sustainable use of ocean ecosystems.

 IT is a cornerstone for the UN Decade of Ocean Science venture, which kicked off in 2021.
 The analytic methods available in the digital era can help us save the ocean from unsustainable activities while producing opportunities for companies to benefit from, with increased efficiency and transparency along the way.
 Typically, these technology areas come into play alongside sustainable seafood and the fish population.